The world of web development is unregulated.

 Additionally, people that require a website made for them are often inexperienced with web development themselves, so they’re relying on others to give them information.

-This post provides a rule of thumb for anyone considering buying a website.
+This post provides a rule of thumb for anyone undertaking a website project

 Firstly, you need to be very clear on what the website is trying to achieve for you.